-- Verify the connection at the DLC, and verify the ignition is ON. - Turn the ignition OFF, wait 5 seconds, then back ON to reset the computer. - Press the ENTER button to continue. - If the Scan Tool cannot link to the vehicle's computer after three attempts, the message "Contact Technical Support" displays. - Press the M button to return to the Main Menu. - Turn the ignition off, and disconnect the Scan Tool. - Contact Technical Support for assistance. - If the KOER Test was selected, and the vehicle's engine is not running, an advisory message shows on the Scan Tool's display.

-- Press the SYSTEM MENU (§) button to return to the System Menu. - If the KOEO Test was selected, and the vehicle's engine is running, an advisory message shows on the Scan Tool's display. - Press the SYSTEM MENU (S) button to return to the System Menu. - The vehicle must not be running to perform this test.
+- Press the ENTER $\Theta$ button to continue. - If the Diagnostic Tool cannot link to the vehicle's computer after three attempts, the message "Contact Technical Support" displays. - Press the M button to return to the Main Menu. - Turn the ignition off, and disconnect the Diagnostic Tool. - Contact Technical Support for assistance. - If the KOER Test was selected, and the vehicle's engine is not running, an advisory message shows on the Diagnostic Tool's display. - Press the SYSTEM MENU (s) button to return to the System Menu. - If the KOEO Test was selected, and the vehicle's engine is running, an advisory message shows on the Diagnostic Tool's display. - Press the SYSTEM MENU (s) button to return to the System Menu. - 4.
+If the KOER test was selected, an "instructional" message shows on the Diagnostic Tool's display. - Turn the steering wheel to the right, then release. - Press and release the brake pedal. - Cycle the overdrive switch (if equipped). - A "One moment please" message displays while the test is in progress. - 5.
+To read the display: